 - Organisations should not forget a contingency plan in addition to the integration plan Before integration, there has to be a contingency plan for backup, archiving and disaster recovery

 - Monitoring backups and ensuring legal compliances

 Missing out on these can be the biggest challenge for your business.

 Business integrations are a great way to stay ahead of your competition.
 It not only provides you with the luxury of accessing all the relevant information at one place, but also ensures the accuracy of it.
 Consistent data flows also allow your employees to act proactively while handling the customers’ issues.

 To reap such benefits, a company will need to focus on an effective implementation strategy.
 Otherwise, it runs a risk of deploying standalone applications that will only lead to more silos.

 Furthermore, integration has automated various mundane and routine tasks such as invoicing, order management, supply chain management, financial consolidation, etc., that allow human resources to be diverted to more critical areas in the organisation.

 Therefore, industries today can deliver more using fewer applications and systems.

-Visit our website and try a free demo to learn how you can integrate your favourite applications with Servetel’s calling system for flatter workflows!
+Reach out to us at 1800-120-4132 and try a free demo to learn how you can integrate your favourite applications with Servetel’s calling system for flatter workflows!